RRR06/QustodioBypass/README.md

 # QustodioBypass
-Facing the tyranny of being enslaved by ur parents digital monitor Qustodio?
+Facing the tyranny of being enslaved by your parents digital monitor Qustodio?
 Fear no more as we share the same experience, this will help you disable Qustodio

 # Support
 - Win 10/7 (Only tested on Win 10)